epics-containers/epics-containers.github.io/docs/user/tutorials/generic_ioc.rst

 - add extra release macros for RELEASE.local (the RELEASE macro for the current support module is added automatically).
 Or add CONFIG entries for CONFIG_SITE.local as required.
-  None were required for lakeshore340.
-To see how to use these functions see:
+  None of these were required for lakeshore340.
+To see how to use these functions see

   - ibek support add-release-macro --help
   - ibek support add-to-config-site --help